andrew/ultimate-awesome/README.md

 - [awesome-blockchain-projects](https://github.com/m91michel/awesome-blockchain-projects) - Curated list of blockchain projects and use cases.
 - [awesome-stuff](https://github.com/mattyfew/awesome-stuff) - This is the list of tools and resources that I use all the time.
 Maybe you'll find something that is useful for your own workflow.
 - [awesome-nabaztag](https://github.com/mehdichaouch/awesome-nabaztag) - 🐰 A curated list of awesome Nabaztag resources.
-- [awesome-vuejs](https://github.com/meSingh/awesome-vuejs) - :sunglasses: :package: :page_facing_up: A curated list of awesome packages, tutorials and other cool resources for Vue.js.
 - [Autonomous-Systems-Guide](https://github.com/mikeroyal/Autonomous-Systems-Guide) - Autonomous Systems Guide.
 - [Bioinformatics-Guide](https://github.com/mikeroyal/Bioinformatics-Guide) - Bioinformatics Guide.
 - [IoT-Guide](https://github.com/mikeroyal/IoT-Guide) - IoT Guide.